ual-cci/MSc-Coding-2/Week-4.md

 * Python keywords, Python comments (#)
 * import statements.

 We also did the Python Challenge, which is an excellent mechanism for learning Python.
-If you haven't had a chance to get through the first 6 or 7 challenges, that's OK, especially if you just don't like regular expressions.
+If you haven't had a chance to get to the 5th challenge, that's OK, especially if you have never thought of creating a function that calls itself.
+I'll talk through the solutions but:

 Hackingnote's solutions for Python Challenge are actually really great, and include solutions that work well in Python 3:

 https://www.hackingnote.com/en/python-challenge-solutions/level-0

-In particular, I recommend that you all have a try at level 7:
+In particular, I recommend that you all have a try at level 7 as it's lots of fun:

 https://www.hackingnote.com/en/python-challenge-solutions/level-7

+I also asked you to all create your own Python challenge riddle / question.
+We'll take a look at these in the workshop!

 ## What we will cover this session